 - Test the Temperature Early.
 As the roast gets closer to being done, the internal temperature goes up faster and faster.
 So check it a little early, and continue to check fairly frequently until it hits your target temperature.
 And, remember, it will continue to cook after you take it out of the oven.

 - Potatoes: I love pretty much any potato dish, and so does this roast!
-From Loaded Potatoes Au Gratin to Slow Cooker Country Style Garlic Mashed Potatoes, it’s all amazing!
+From Loaded Potatoes Au Gratin to Garlic Parmesan Roasted Potatoes and Hassleback Potatoes, it’s all amazing!

 - Cauliflower: Potatoes not your thing?
 Try my Creamy Mashed Cauliflower for a perfect low-carb side!

-- Asparagus: While you’re roasting your roast, try roasting up some asparagus on the side!
-My Easy Oven Roasted Asparagus with Hollandaise Sauce is a perfect complement to a hearty boneless prime rib roast.
+- More Veggies: My Easy Oven Roasted Asparagus with Hollandaise Sauce is a perfect complement to a hearty boneless prime rib roast, as are these Creamy Green Beans with Mushrooms and Air Fryer Brussel Sprouts.

 - To refrigerate, put in airtight containers or wrap leftovers tightly and seal in food storage bags.
 Leftovers will keep for up to 5 days in the refrigerator.